M3rcena/Java-Tutorial/1_Introduction/2/setup.md

 - Depending on your needs, you might also want to install an **Integrated Development Environment (IDE)** or a text editor with Java support.
 Popular options include IntelliJ IDEA, Eclipse, Visual Studio Code, and Sublime Text.
 These tools provide additional features like code completion, syntax highlighting, and debugging capabilities, making your development experience more efficient.
 - You might also encounter specific instructions for different operating systems or advanced setups.
 Refer to the official Java documentation (https://docs.oracle.com/en/java/) for comprehensive instructions and troubleshooting tips.

-By following these steps, you'll have a ready-to-go Java development environment and be ready to embark on your coding journey!
+By following these steps, you΄ll have a ready-to-go Java development environment and be ready to embark on your coding journey!